Turbulent Relative Particle Dispersion

 \textbf{5.2 Eddy Viscosity for the Inverse Energy Cascade}\\

-Kraichnan \cite{Kra} proposed that the spontaneous development and net energy gain of large-scale structures in the inverse energy cascade from small-scale structures can be described by a negative eddy viscosity $\nu_T$ (which is either introduced phenomenalogically or derived via closure approximations)\footnote{It should be mentioned that the concept of eddy viscosity is not on strong grounds because the basic underlying idea that scales of motion of given size are acted on by smaller scales as if the latter were an augmentation of the equilibrium thermal agitation is not totally valid, thanks to the lack of clear separation between the two scale sizes.}.
-Following Kraichnan \cite{Kra}, one may treat the eddy viscosity as constant and calculate it by balancing the net eddy-viscous {\it gain} with the energy flux rate $\eps$ {\it into} the explicit scales, \be\tag{30} \int\limits_0^{k_c} 2 k^2 \nu_T E (k) d k = -\eps \ee $k_c$ being the cut-off wave number so the explicit scales are given by $k < k_c$.
-The negative sign on the right in (30) arises from the fact that energy is flowing toward smaller wavenumbers (rather than larger wavenumbers).
+Kraichnan \cite{Kra} proposed that the spontaneous development and net energy gain of large-scale structures in the inverse energy cascade from small-scale structures can be described by a negative eddy viscosity $\nu_T$ (which may be either introduced phenomenalogically or derived via closure approximations)\footnote{It should be mentioned that the concept of eddy viscosity is not on strong grounds because it is based on the idea that scales of motion of given size are acted on by smaller scales as if the latter were an augmentation of the equilibrium thermal agitation.
+This idea is not totally valid, thanks to the lack of clear separation between the two scale sizes.}.
+Following Kraichnan \cite{Kra}, one may treat the eddy viscosity as constant and calculate it by balancing the net eddy-viscous {\it gain} with the energy flux rate $\varepsilon$ {\it into} the explicit scales,